 The earliest commercial tampons were available in the early 1900s.
 Whereas pads have undergone quite a lot of transformation over time from bulky reusable rags to disposable cotton worn attached to a belt, from bulky rectangular sponge-like things to ultra-thins with wings and adhesive backing, tampons have always been either sponges or wads of cotton or rayon fibres, usually attached to a cord.

-Tampons have gotten a bad reputation over the past few decades because the bleach used to make the cotton white can cause cancer.
-Tampons also pose a risk for Toxic Shock Syndrome (TSS) if the tampons are left in the vagina too long, because bacteria can build up on the tampon.
-Tampons also pollute the groundwater when tampons they get flushed down the toilet.
-Nevertheless, tampons remain a very popular choice, and new versions are released on a regular basis.
+Tampons have gotten a bad reputation over the past few decades for a few reasons.
+The first allegation is that the bleach used to make the cotton white can cause cancer.
+Another fear is that tampons also pose a risk for Toxic Shock Syndrome (TSS) if the tampons are left in the vagina too long, because bacteria can build up on the tampon.
+The Federal Drug Administration has investigated both of these concerns; it has not found any evidence to support these claims.
+Tampons remain a very popular choice, and new versions are released on a regular basis.

 Menstrual cups are inserted into the vagina, and they collect blood throughout the day.
 The cups can be emptied, rinsed, and reinserted into the vagina.
 Diva Cups cost approximately $40, and they last about a year when they are cared for properly.
 Compare that to the $100+ women spend every year on tampons.
 Many women cite a “gross out” factor as a reason not to switch over to menstrual cups, which makes reusable pads a viable option.